Basecamp Eagle View: Our full report

 - Communications

-- There is cellphone reception at Basecamp Eagle View, as well as Wi-Fi internet access in the main area.
+- There is cellphone reception at Basecamp Eagle View, and WiFi is available in all of the guest rooms, but not in the communal areas.

 - TV & radio